vassilisv/PPGPilot/README.md

 ## TODO

 - Notify on takeoff
-- Setup layout
-- Display basic data
 - Activity recording
+- Calculate wind speed
+- Calculate time to home
-- Calculate custom fields
+- Calculate PoNR
 - Use forecast wind direction and speed before takeoff

+- Add options (direction North up)
-- Fix North heading and bearing to home (not working)
+- Fix color of lines (not visible?)
+- Fix color of notifications (see example)